RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Quantitative Feature Attribution Evaluating

 \subsubsection{Implementation details}

-Except for Random, each approach that we consider uses background data, either for masking or for perturbing the input features.
-For MQ2008, we sample 100 random samples from the train data and use it for each approach.
-For the MSLR10k data we sample 20 background samples instead to compensate for the increased runtime because of the higher feature dimension.
-For evaluation we sample a different background data set of the same size as for approximation.
-For our implementation of \method and \pointwiseShap we use the KernelSHAP implementation from the SHAP python library~\cite{lundberg2017unified} with all default settings.
-For \pointwiseLIME we use the TabularExplainer for regression models with all default settings from the LIME python library~\cite{ribeiro:2016:kdd:lime}.
+All approaches, except Random, use background data for masking or perturbing input features.
+For MQ2008, we sample 100 random samples from the training data; for MSLR10k, we sample 20 to compensate for higher feature dimensions.
+For evaluation, we sample a different set of 100 background samples for both datasets.
+We use the KernelSHAP implementation from the SHAP library~\cite{lundberg2017unified} for \method, PWShap and ShaRP and the TabularExplainer from the LIME library~\cite{ribeiro2016should} for PWLime and RLime, all with default settings.